 SoFi Is Making Banking Better!

 While you’re thinking about checking accounts…hey, over here!
 Open a High Interest Bank Account with SoFi, where you can earn a competitive APY.
 Plus, you don’t have to worry about monthly maintenance fees (there aren’t any) and can take advantage of other benefits.
+Another cool feature: SoFi recently announced that deposits may be insured up to $2 million through participation in the SoFi Insured Deposit Program1.

 Is a premium checking account worth it?